mendix/list-view-controls/docs/README.DropDownSort.md

 ## Features
 * Sort through a single field
 * Specify an option to sort list view items on load.
 If multiple defaults are selected, the widget will select the first one.
-* If no default select option is specified the widget will always select the first one.

 ## Demo project
 ![Demo](/../assets/DropDownSort/demo.gif)